St Helens R.F.C.–Wigan Warriors rivalry: History

 St Helens and Wigan are two of the original twenty-two northern rugby clubs that broke away from the Rugby Football Union to form the Northern Union in 1895, which gave birth to the modern day sport of rugby league.
-The two clubs first encounter in the newly formed league was in the first season of the new code.
+Prior to this, the clubs first met on 5 December 1874 in a fixture at St Helens with the match ending in a draw.
+The two clubs first encounter in the Northern Union was in the first season of the new code.
 The fixture was played at St Helens' Knowsley Road ground and ended in a 0-0 draw.
 The clubs have since faced each other over 300 times in all competitions, and the rivalry has grown to become rugby league's biggest derby encounter.

 Over the years the two clubs have become very successful.
-Wigan are the most successful club in British rugby league, having won 22 league titles and 19 Challenge Cups.
-St Helens are the second most successful team with 16 league titles and 12 Challenge Cup wins.
-In rugby league grand finals, the clubs have contested four league championship matches with St Helens claiming the title at Wigan's expense on three occasions (1971, 2000 and 2014) to Wigan's one grand final success over Saints in 2010.
+Wigan are the most successful club in British rugby league, having won 24 league titles and 21 Challenge Cups.
+St Helens are the second most successful team with 17 league titles and 13 Challenge Cup wins.
+In rugby league grand finals, the clubs have contested five league championship matches with St Helens claiming the title at Wigan's expense on four occasions (1971, 2000, 2014) and 2020 to Wigan's one grand final success over Saints in 2010.

 Traditional dates

 In keeping with tradition, derby fixtures within the RFL have usually been played on Boxing Day and Good Friday.
+The first Boxing Day fixture between Wigan and St Helens took place in 1905.

 Since the move to summer seasons in 1996, Boxing Day games have no longer been competitive and has seen events like Leeds's and Wakefield's Festive Challenge emerge in keeping with the Boxing Day tradition.
 The Super League however has kept to the tradition of having derbies on Good Friday with St Helens and Wigan not competing a Good Friday Derby on only three occasions since the summer switch.

-The Original Sporting Derby

-The term "Derby" applied to only two sporting events originally.
-The 19th Earl of Derby, confirmed that his family had lent their name to two sporting events - the horserace at Epsom and the Rugby League Fixtures between Wigan and St Helens.
-With the town of Wigan at one end of their Knowsley estate and the town of St Helens at the other, he named the fixture "The Derby".
-This fixture then became widely known as "The Derby" with other games between local rivals in various sports adopting the term.